 When is the hiring season?
 January-March and August-October.

 Creative agencies, design firms, and freelance gigs ramp up in Q1 as companies start new branding and marketing campaigns with fresh budgets.
-The late summer period also sees increased hiring for holiday campaigns and year-end promotions.
+The late summer period also sees increased engagement for holiday campaigns and year-end promotions.

 Apply in early January for roles tied to new year projects and late August for opportunities linked to holiday campaigns.